 Every student is evaluated each semester for readiness to continue to the next level of clinical training.
 The clinical skills of graduating students also are evaluated in this process.
-In the last semester of students' training, the faculty must unanimously affirm students' clinical abilities before they are granted approval for graduation from Richmont.
+In the last semester of students' training, the faculty must unanimously affirm students' clinical abilities before they are granted approval for graduation from Richmont, and/or participation in commencement.